New products that turn ideas into market decisions

 01

-We separate what is needed for validation from what can wait
+We separate validation-critical scope from features that can wait

 02

-We shape the first version around a specific learning goal
+We shape the first version around a concrete signal: usage, payment, feedback or decision

 03

-We choose technology based on speed and risk, not fashion
+We choose technology based on speed, risk and maintainability, not fashion

-First versions of SaaS platforms and specialized tools
+First versions of SaaS products, platforms, mobile apps or specialized tools

 Frequent product-start risks